 The best way to make sure that the links which you are building to your site are going to be valuable is to have a purpose other than simply building links.
-The best purpose to have in mind is generating qualified traffic to your site.
-This means that if you are building a link that you are going it in a place where your target audience can be found and in such a manner that they will get something valuable from following that link.
+The best purpose to have in mind is to generate qualified traffic to your site.
+This means that if you are building a link that you are going to it in a place where your target audience can be found and in such a manner that they will get something valuable from following that link.

-This will ensure that your links are relevant to the content of your site, that they are built at a natural pace and that they will generate traffic which will aid in improving your bounce rate and even get you valuable conversions.
-If you spend a lot of time posting links which are not going to bring you qualified traffic which results in sales, you’ve just thrown a whole lot of time/money out the window.
+This will ensure that your links are relevant to the content of your site, that they are built at a natural pace, and that they will generate traffic which will aid in improving your bounce rate and even get you valuable conversions.
+If you spend a lot of time posting links that are not going to bring you qualified traffic which results in sales, you’ve just thrown a whole lot of time/money out the window.